TaurusOlson/incisive/README.rst

     >>> write_csv('bridge.csv', ('name', 'actor', 'color'), rows=rows)

-Note that this second method requires that your fieldnames correspond exactly to the elements of your rows.
+Note that this second method requires that your field names correspond exactly to the elements of your rows.